automated-construction/ACORN-shells/README.md

 Design and optimisation of thin shells for building slabs

+**WORK IN PROGRESS** The code in this repository is still under development.

 **Installing and using the plugin**

 Copy plugin file above (ACORN-shells.gha) to the Grasshopper plugins folder.